SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md

 ## Merge Prometheus Remote Write Configuration

 If you have customized your Prometheus remote write configuration, follow these steps to merge the configurations.

-Helm supports providing multiple configuration files, and priority will be given to the last (right-most) file specified.
 You can obtain your current prometheus configuration by running

 ```bash
 helm get values prometheus-operator > current-values.yaml
 ```

-Any section of `current-values.yaml` that conflicts with sections of our `prometheus-overrides.yaml` will have to be removed from the `prometheus-overrides.yaml` file and appended to `current-values.yaml` in relevant sections.
-For any config that doesn’t conflict, you can leave them in `prometheus-overrides.yaml`.
-Then run
+Any section of `current-values.yaml` that conflicts with sections of our `prometheus-overrides.yaml` will have to be removed from the `prometheus-overrides.yaml` file before it is appended to the `current-values.yaml`.
+You can leave config section that doesn’t conflict in the `prometheus-overrides.yaml`.
+Edit the `promemtheus-overrides.yaml` file in the text editor of your choice.

+Once you've removed any conflict, you can apply prometheus-override.yml to your cluser.
+Helm supports providing multiple configuration files, and priority will be given to the last (right-most) file specified.
+Run the following Helm command, with the following file order

 ```bash
 helm upgrade prometheus-operator stable/prometheus-operator \